OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Multiplier for the radius of the tip of curves</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Multiplier for the radius of the tip of curves</p>

     <h3>use_evaluation_frame</h3>